ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 6. Click on **Apply** to save the changes.

-Here, we have successfully connected the Azure Data factory to a Git Repo. this has saved all of the resoucres's json files in the branch that we specified.
+Here, we have successfully connected the Azure Data factory to a Git Repo, which saved all of the resource's json files in the branch that we specified.

 To be able to replicate the resources in this data factory we need the ARM templates that are generated when we publish the changes in data factory.
 When you click on publish, it takes the changes from the collaboration branch i.e master in this case, creates ARM templates and pushes them in the **adf_publish** branch.